M2 / M3 · 10+ years total, 4+ in management

 Compensation benchmark

 Median compensation for Senior EM at major US tech companies, headline numbers in USD.
-London / Berlin / Singapore typically pay 30–50% less in base terms; equity ratios vary by company stage.
+Pay in markets like London, Berlin and Singapore tends to be meaningfully lower in base terms, and equity ratios vary by company stage.

 Base salary$220–270k (SF/NYC)